The very best of today’s technical clothing is extremely good and will keep you warm and dry in all but the most extreme conditions imaginable.

 Specifications: Weight – Undisclosed | Sizes – XS-XXL | Choice of colours – 2 | Materials – Nylon, Polyester

-Smocks work much better than jackets for really serious work.
+Did you know that smocks work much better than jackets for really serious work?
 Granted, they are not as easy to put on or take off, but the neck seal and lack of a front zip means they are intrinsically far more waterproof.

-A further advantage is that, unlike a big and heavy jacket, they don’t restrict movement.
-Gill’s OS1 also has all the key elements you would expect in a serious ocean specification jacket.
+An additional advantage is that, unlike a big and heavy jacket, they don’t restrict movement which is a plus if you need to wear it while doing repair work on your yacht.
+The Gill’s OS1 also has all the elements you would expect in a serious ocean specification jacket.

-These include a high lined collar, first class hood, hand warmer pockets and reinforced bottom section.
-It also benefits from neoprene cuff and waist seals to keep the water out in properly testing conditions.
+Details such as the high-lined collar, first-class hood, hand warmer pockets and reinforced bottom section make it stand out from others on this list.
+It also benefits from neoprene cuff and waist seals to keep the water out in testing conditions.

 Buy it now on Amazon